Written by Silvana Lucido-BalestrieriUpdated on January 26, 2026

 Not every company can staff their call center round-the-clock, but this doesn’t mean you can’t offer 24/7 support.
 All you need is a great self-service IVR system.

 The very nature of letting customers resolve queries on their own means they can get the help they need outside of your call center’s office hours.
-The IVR system can also provide additional information that they can use to learn more about any issues they might have encountered.
+In a self-service call center, the IVR system can also provide additional information to help customers learn more about any issues they may have encountered.

 About the author